SenseNet/sncom-resources/_drafts/2018-02-27-complex-patch.md

 ## Dependent packages

 Sometimes there are **other sensenet components** (for example *WebPages* or *Workspaces*) that depend on the new API.
 If you installed them in your environment, you will also have to update those components too, because NuGet will get the latest libraries automatically, but your repository would contain the old component version.
-You'll know this when you try to start the portal the next time and receive an error message stating that there is a component in the database with an old version number that cannot run.
+You'll notified about this when you try to start the portal next time and receive an error message stating that there is a component in the database with an old version number that cannot run.

 Please let us know how you manage to work with these patches and how can we improve the process!